ahonkatu/PurOja_source_files/03_Manuscript/ReadMeFirst.txt.txt

 You are free to download and use the open Word-file notes.
 Create your own notes, make your own workflow.
+The documentation can be dowloaded from here: https://drive.google.com/drive/folders/1gGo-vY3o8ULQcrgVI3pB3rYmfLUDih1G?usp=sharing